org-arl/unet-contrib/unetsocket/matlab/readme.md

 # Accessing UnetStack Java APIs using MATLAB

-#### Key steps:
+#### Overview

 1. Setup MATLAB to use Java 1.8
 2. Add relevant jars to MATLAB's static classpath
-3. Open a connection to modem
+3. Create a unet socket connection
-4. Send and receive messages
+4. Example of recording a signal
+5. Example of transmitting a frame
+6. Example of transmitting a baseband signal
+7. Example of transmitting a passband signal
-5. Close the connection to modem
+8. Close the socket connection

 ## Set up MATLAB to use Java 1.8